dusk-gg/dusk/docs/docs/api-reference.md

 Opens invite modal inside the Rune app.
 Useful if you want to incentivize players to invite their friends.

+### `Rune.showShareImage(image)` {#runeshowshareimage}

+Opens image share modal inside the Rune app which allows the player to easily share your image with their friends.
+You can generate the image using canvas inside of your game.
+Image has to be base64-encoded PNG and it must contain Rune logo.

 ### `Rune.gameTime()` {#runegametime-1}

 Returns the amount of milliseconds that have passed since the start of the game.
 See [Using Time in your Game](advanced/real-time-games.md#game-time).